top of page

 If you live in Ormond Beach and surrounding areas, you've likely considered getting a new roof for your older home.
 The insurance company may even have suggested this for your policy.
 But what if your shingles are still in good shape?
 Can you put a layer of shingles over shingles?

-• Florida allows only one additional layer of shingles over an existing layer - a total of 2 layers.
+• Florida allows only one additional layer of shingles over an existing layer for a total of 2 layers.
 If your roof already has 2 layers of shingles, a complete tear-off is required before any new shingles can be installed.

 • Before adding the new layer of shingles, inspecting the roof must be done to ensure it can support additional weight without compromising the roof decking.